tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 ## Stage 5

-Calculate the spacetime metric produced by the coupled DRS system.
+Implement the spacetime metric and solve the coupled DRS-Einstein system.

 ## Stage 6